PrairieLearn/pl-demo-course/courseInstances/SectionA/assessments/04-Homework/__docs/docs.md

 **Question 5** asks students to compute a quantity (stress) based on information obtained from a table that is randomized for each question variant.
 The computation of the stress involves several steps: finding the correct information from the table, identifying the correct equation and performing mathematical operations using the appropriate units.
 Since students can make small mistakes during the solution process, but still have the overall correct understanding of the problem, we provide 3 retry attempts for each question variant.
 Students need to successully complete at least 2 question variants in order to receive full credit.

-### Unlimited retry attempts for the same question variant
+### Fixed variant: unlimited retry attempts for a single question variant

 There are some situations where we want students to receive a single question variant and have unlimited attempts to complete the question successfully.
 This is desirable when the question involves a lot of computation, or includes specialized coding.